Exact computation of the CDF of the Euclidean distance between a point and a random variable uniformly distributed in disks, balls, or polyhedrons and application to PSHA: Application to PSHA and extensions

 Another extension of interest is the case where $\mathcal{S}$ is an arbitrary polyhedron in $\mathbb{R}^3$.
 In this case, the CDF and density of the corresponding random variable $D$ given by $D(\omega)=\|\overrightarrow{P X(\omega)}\|_2$ for any $\omega \in \Omega$ can be approximated using Monte Carlo methods.
 This is possible if we have at hand a black box able to decide if a given point in $\mathbb{R}^3$ belongs to polyhedron $\mathcal{S}$ or not.\\

 {\textbf{Acknowledgments}} The author would like to thank Marlon Pirchiner who pointed out useful references for PSHA.
-The author's research was partially supported by an FGV grant, CNPq grant 307287/2013-0, and PRONEX-Optimization.
+The author's research was partially supported by an FGV grant, CNPq grant 307287/2013-0, FAPERJ grants E-26/110.313/2014 and E-26/201.599/2014.